code4romania/asset-declarations/README.md

 The platform will help journalists, watchdogs and researchers identify and verify information on elected officials.
 The data provided will offer an unprecedented starting point for in-depth analysis.

+Catalog Politic - Declaratii de avere - aims to automate the process of parsing and extracting information from asset declarations of Romanian politicians and public figures, by provinding a user friendly platform for volunteers to extract and map information to a fixed datamodel.
+The implementation is based on Moonsheep framework (http://moonsheep.org/).

 [Built with](#built-with) | [Repos and projects](#repos-and-projects) | [Deployment](#deployment) | [Contributing](#contributing) | [Feedback](#feedback) | [License](#license) | [About Code4Ro](#about-code4ro)

 ## Built With